 What is PMI?

 When you take out a loan to buy or refinance a home, a bank or lender takes a risk that you will honor the terms of your loan and make monthly mortgage payments to your lender.
 Private mortgage insurance, or PMI, protects a bank or lender if you fail to pay your mortgage or walk away from the home and it goes into foreclosure.
-PMI provides the lending institution with a guarantee that its risk will be covered for lending you money.
+PMI provides the lending institution with a guarantee that its risk will likely be covered for lending you money.

 How much does PMI cost?

-The average cost of PMI is typically between 0.58% to 1.86% of the original loan amount, and generally up to an additional $70 in monthly costs per every $100,000 borrowed.
+The average cost of PMI is typically between 0.58 percent to 1.86 percent of the original loan amount, and generally up to an additional $70 in monthly costs per every $100,000 borrowed.
 PMI is most commonly paid as part of a monthly mortgage premium but may be paid as an upfront lump sum during closing.
 Specific PMI terms are defined within your loan estimate and closing disclosure.

 PMI is arranged by the lender and provided by private insurance companies.
 A lender may or may not give you payment options, but you may request some.
 The most common ways to pay for PMI are:

 - Monthly premium added to your mortgage payment

 - One-time upfront premium paid at closing

 - Combination of one upfront payment and monthly premiums

 How can I avoid paying PMI?

-There are several ways to avoid paying PMI:
+There are several ways you might be able to avoid paying PMI:

-- Save more: If you delay your home purchase and can afford a larger down payment, it could prevent you from having to pay PMI.
+- Save more: If you delay your home purchase and can afford a larger down payment, it may prevent you from having to pay PMI.

 - Ask the lender to pay: Some lenders will cover the cost of your mortgage loan, referred to as lender-paid mortgage insurance (LPMI).
 However, there is a tradeoff because you could have a higher interest rate on your mortgage if you go this route.

 - Get a piggyback mortgage: Instead of getting one mortgage, you could have two.
-This is most often done in what’s called an 80/10/10 split, with an 80% first mortgage, 10% percent second mortgage and a 10% down payment.
+This is most often done in what’s called an 80/10/10 split, with an 80 percent first mortgage, 10 percent percent second mortgage and a 10 percent down payment.